austenrainer/stoic/docs/readme.md

 ## Memoir in Software Engineering

-A programme of work, comprising multiple projects, that investigates the contribution of memoir to software engineering.
+we have an ongoing programme of work, comprising multiple projects, that investigates the contribution of memoir to software engineering.

 Further information is available [here](./mise/overview.md).